liltress/js-invaders/README.md

 # Space Invaders clone

-Written in JS, using HTML canvas for display.
+Written as in JS with no dependencies, using HTML canvas for display.

 Based on ECS architecture for game logic.